manastalukdar/manastalukdar.github.io/blog/2023/03/18/software-engineering-design documents/readme.md

 ## Overview

 A software design document is an extremely important part of the software development effort.
 While not every development work item / stream necessarily entails a design document, engineering leaders should foster a culture where software engineers organically are able to make a judgement call on when to write a design document.
 A design document allows for ideas to be fleshed out in a more formal and a transparent manner.
 It allows for stakeholders to review and respond and to document feedback for future reference.
-Design documents can in some cases also act as feeders for technical / architectiral documents.
+Design documents can in some cases also act as feeders for technical / architectural documents.

 This post provides a template for software design document.